Tangible reduction in learning sample complexity with large classical samples and small quantum system: Introduction

-We apply our hybridization to binary classification, a fundamental problem in computation and machine learning.
-For this, we employ a classical-quantum hybrid oracle designed on the basis of [{\bf S.1}] and [{\bf S.2}] and assume that the oracle generates noisy outputs due to errors resulting from the use of erroneous (internal) quantum gates.
+We apply our hybridization to a classification task, a fundamental problem in computation and machine learning.
+For this, we employ a classical-quantum hybrid oracle designed on the basis of our main idea and assume that the oracle generates noisy samples due to errors resulting from the use of erroneous (internal) quantum gates.
 A model with such erroneous gates is often referred to as a noisy query model and is integrated in realistic models~\cite{Buhrman07,Cross15}.
 We demonstrate both analytically and numerically that our hybrid oracle can exhibit a high probability of success for queries.
-This advantage is attributed to the high capability of the oracle to explore a wider space of solutions, and it naturally leads to a quantum learning advantage, namely, a reduction in the sample complexity, in the probably-approximately-correct (PAC) learning framework~\cite{Valiant84,Langley95}.
-Our hybridization architecture would be applicable in the relevant context of NISQ machine learning~\cite{Havlivcek2019}.
+This advantage is attributed to the high capability of the oracle to explore a wider space of solutions, and it naturally leads to a quantum learning advantage, namely, a reduction in the sample complexity, in a computational learning framework~\cite{Valiant84,Langley95}.
+Our hybridization architecture is applicable in the relevant context of NISQ machine learning~\cite{Havlivcek19}.